sryu1/jsbgym/README.md

 ### Aircraft

-The environment can be configured to use one of seven aircraft:
+The environment can be configured to use one of nine aircraft:

 * **Cessna172P** Cessna 172P Skyhawk (Default FlightGear Aircraft)
 * **PA28** Piper PA-28-161 Warrior II